oelghira/A-B-Testing-Analyzing-Color-Change-of-the-Buy-Button/README.md

 ![Sales Table](https://user-images.githubusercontent.com/46107551/109396416-6ca9e800-78ff-11eb-82f9-ce58b9991991.png)

-When we take a closer look at the number of purchases and the independent variables it becomes apparent that there is a difference in the number of product ratings and product rating for the visits that resulted in a purchase and those that did not.
+When we take a closer look at the number of purchases and the independent variables it becomes apparent that there is a difference in the number of product reviews and product rating for the visits that resulted in a purchase and those that did not.
 We can infer from this that the amount of time spent on the page does not indicate if the visit will result in a purchase.
 We can also infer that the actual product being viewed has a big impact in determining if the visit will result in a purchase.
 The more reviews a product has and a higher rating lead to a larger probablity of a purchase occuring.

 ![sales box plots](https://user-images.githubusercontent.com/46107551/109395815-6403e280-78fc-11eb-9cff-a616d03d20b0.png)